minagawah/mini-actix-react-example/README.md

 Once authenticated,
 the app retrieves a list of articles from: http://localhost:5000/api/articles

-It is not doing anything special...
+Doing nothing special, really....

-Just illustrating how Rust written server app is integrated with a React app.
+I just try to illustrate how Rust written API server could be integrated with a React app.

 <a id="run-build"></a>